laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

   </div>

 to load the parameters from ``example.toml`` and **start the tracking process** without any prior graphical interface.
-This feature allows the control of idtracker.ai in remote via *ssh* and concede the capability to write custom scripts to run sequences of tracking sessions.
+This feature allows the control of idtracker.ai in remote via *ssh* and the capability to write custom scripts to run sequences of tracking sessions.

 .. admonition:: Parameter log
   :class: sidebar warning

-  Every loaded parameter will be notified in the :ref:`tracking log`, always read it checking your parameters have been properly read.
+  Every loaded parameter will be notified in the :ref:`tracking log`, always read it while checking your parameters have been properly read.

 More advanced parameters can be used to extend idtracker.ai's capabilities.
 These can be loaded from a settings *.toml* file by using the ``--settings`` command argument (see the details of these :ref:`advanced parameters` below in this page).

-Finally, any additional parameter can be passed in the command line as ``-PARAMETER VALUE``.
+Finally, any additional parameter can be passed in the command line as ``--PARAMETER VALUE``.

 An example of an advanced idtracker.ai command could be: